 Student Health Services adheres strictly to the federal Health Information Portability and Accountability Act (HIPAA).
 This federal law mandates the confidentiality of medical information and records for students over 18 years of age.

 Patient medical information is private and will only be shared with others if given permission by the patient.
-Student Health Services and Mental Health Services will not share medical information with parents, faculty, or deans without consent.
+Student Health Services and Mental Health Services will not share medical information with parents, faculty, or deans without Authorization Release Medical Records.
 Student Health Services providers are restricted from taking part in academic evaluations and/or performance reviews of students.
 The Student Health Service has contracted with numerous mental health providers on-campus and off to ensure confidentiality.

 Students have a right to expect that the staff, physicians, and mental health providers will follow a strict code of practice on confidentiality and are mindful of standards of professional conduct designed to keep sensitive personal information confidential.
 This includes keeping confidential information under secure conditions, limiting access, shredding rather than throwing away sensitive documents, not leaving sensitive documents exposed on desktops, and not discussing sensitive information on the telephone when unauthorized persons are present.

 On the issue of confidentiality in matters relating to student health and welfare, while emphasizing the responsibility to respect privacy, the policy also advises on those extremely rare circumstances when it would be appropriate to share information with third parties who have a clear need to know that there are specific concerns about a student, e.g. where there is a significant danger of a student harming themselves or others.